vulkayes/vulkayes-thesis/documents/evaluation/benchmark.md

 A benchmark of ash vs Vulkayes was designed to compare the speed of Vulkayes against a "control sample" of ash.
 This benchmark measures several stages of a common rendering loop between ash and Vulkayes.
 Since Vulkayes is mostly safety and usability wrapper, not much runtime overhead is added, at least not in the critical hot-paths used in rendering loops.
 Some specific areas, however, such as memory mapping and writing need special handling to ensure safety, as mentioned in [@sec:user-code].

+The benchmark results have three separate columns. `ash` is the control sample/baseline measurement. `vy_ST` is the single-threaded Vulkayes while `vy_MT` is the multi-threaded feature of Vulkayes.

+![
+	The benchmark consists of 25 non-instanced teapots with each having 531 vertices and normals and 3072 indices.
+Teapots at even positions are controlled by taking the $sin(time)$ while odd positions are using $-sin(time)$.
+Color and spin of the teapot is computed using the harmonic function.
+Color and world matrix are uploaded using push constants while view and projection matrices are uploaded using uniform buffers.
+View and projection matrices don't change but are uploaded anyway to bench their speed.
+There is a very simple lighting model with hard-coded directional light in the fragment shader.
+](assets/images/teapot_bench_screenshot.png)

+### Stages

 The rendering loop was split into 8 stages:

 #### preinit